Have you been reprimanded for sitting too close to the TV? Or told that if you cross your eyes, they will get stuck?

 Similarly, to keep constant headaches at bay, avoid using electronic devices all day long.
 You can also take regular breaks in between to not tire your eyes.

 It’s also a good practice to exercise your eye muscles regularly.
 Eye exercises will not improve your eyesight.
-But they will strengthen your eye muscles and keep them healthy.
+But they can strengthen your eye muscles and keep them healthy.

 There are also several other things you can do to improve your eye health.
 Eat a nutrient-rich diet, quit smoking, and wear sunglasses outdoors.